waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 ## 🚀 Quick Setup with Cursor IDE (Recommended)

-The fastest way to get started with SAGE MCP is using Cursor IDE with our hosted server:
+The fastest way to get started with Sage MCP is using Cursor IDE with our hosted server:

 ### Prerequisites

 - [Cursor IDE](https://cursor.sh/) installed
-- A SAGE account (sign up at [portal.sagecontinuum.org](https://portal.sagecontinuum.org))
+- A Sage account (sign up at [portal.sagecontinuum.org](https://portal.sagecontinuum.org))
 - Internet connection

 ### Step 1: Configure Cursor MCP